Furkan0829/deliveryApp/README.md

 In the first class i.e in the FoodItem class I've used the feilds such as  :-
 _____________________________________________________________________________________
--> id - to represent the primary key column of the table with the help of @Id annotation.
+-> id - to represent the primary key column of the table with the help of @Id annotation.<br>
--> name - to hold the name of the food item and to represent the name column in database as well.
+-> name - to hold the name of the food item and to represent the name column in database as well.<br>
--> price - to hold the price of particular item.
+-> price - to hold the price of particular item.<br>
 -> order - this fied is used to creatr has a relationship with the Order class to map both classes with help of @ManyToOne along with @Joincolumn which is going to    specify the column which is building the
    relationship.

 Use in the application of this class/-